iot-router/perenio.elegance/README.md

 ## How do I distribute my LXC Application package to the users' Perenio IoT router(s)?

-### Option 1: Direct local loading via the WEB interface of the router.
+### Option 1: Direct local loading via the WEB interface of the router

 **Preparation:**
 - Transmit the "application package" via data transfer to the user(s).

 **User installation process:**
 - Go to Services section on the router WEB UI and select the Load Application Package option.
-- Enter the location of the "Application package" in the provided field.
+- 'Enter the location of the "Application package" in the provided field.'
 - Start the loading and installation process by clicking the button.
 - Done and have fun with it!